RylanSchaeffer/rylanschaeffer.github.io/content/teaching.md

 Nine of 23 students submitted <a href="../files/RylanECS198F.pdf">evaluations</a>.
 The first three questions are on a five-point scale, and the remaining questions are on a ten-point scale.
 Before the course began, students with little programming experience asked to add a 1-unit version of the class to learn the conceptual material; we agreed.
 Looking back, this was a mistake.
 It increased our workload, which precluded us from developing more thoughtful assignments.
 We also had to teach to two very different audiences, which I think was best captured in a student's following comment: "I had no idea what hashing was and never constructed a tree before.
 I couldn't understand how those concepts played a major role in Bitcoin.
 Similarly, I felt lost throughout most lectures.
 I'm not sure if it's because of my insufficient background, or me just not taking good enough notes."
 Given another opportunity, I would have been adhered to the course's prerequisites I initially set.

+### ECS98 History of Computer Science (Spring 2015)

+I designed and taught my second course, a 1-unit lower division seminar in Spring 2015, on the History of Computer Science.
+In case you're interested in learning more about it, here is the updated <a href="../articles/HistoryofCSSyllabus.pdf">syllabus</a>.
+I want to thank <a href="http://web.cs.ucdavis.edu/people/lecturers/index.html">Sean Davis</a> for serving as my instructor of record, as well as Nina Amenta, Phillip Rogaway, Matthew Farrens, Norm Matloff, Vladimir Filkov, Patrice Koehl and Lori Avellar for making the seminar possible.

+The two main books I used were <a href="https://www.goodreads.com/book/show/15937797-computer">Computer: A History of the Information Machine</a> and <a href="https://www.goodreads.com/book/show/299652.The_Universal_Computer">The Universal Computer: The Road from Leibniz to Turing</a>.
+I also enjoyed reading <a href="https://www.goodreads.com/book/show/6493321-logicomix">Logicomix: An epic search for truth</a> while searching for course material.

+Eleven of 15 students submitted course evaluations, and nine submitted the extended course evaluation.
+You can read their <a href="https://docs.google.com/forms/d/1QGgtASCoJYZCxTJaJYoL02156iRUl2Ri_fB8Few-pnE/viewanalytics#start=publishanalytics">responses</a>.
+The evaluations were handwritten, so I digitized the students' responses.
+Some handwriting was illegible, so some information was lost.

+### UHP98 Davis Hacks (Spring 2014)

+The first course I taught was a 1-unit seminar for University Honors Program students on how to maximize one's undergraduate educational experience.
+I co-taught with <a href="https://www.linkedin.com/in/pjsheehan">Patrick Sheehan</a>.
+The course was based on a previous course we both took taught by <a href="https://www.linkedin.com/pub/rajiv-narayan/18/b0b/72a">Rajiv Narayan</a>.
+I may post the material at some later date, but for those interested in the key lessons, read <a href="http://calnewport.com/blog/about/">Cal Newport's Blog</a>.